laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 #### Route53 and Certificate Manager

 Moving onto DNS.
-The vast majority of my career has been in development, so DNS and SSL are one of those things I've skimmed a how-to as little as possible and moved on.
-Trying to make amends here - I have a few hobby projects I operate now (sole user) and know the difference between an `A` record and a `CNAME`.
-Also smart enough to delegate certificate renewal to an automated process or a service.
+The vast majority of my career has been in development, so DNS and SSL are a topic I've skimmed a how-to-tutorial as little as possible to accomplish my goal and moved on.
+Trying to make amends here - I have a few hobby projects I operate now (sole user) and know the difference between an `A` record and a `CNAME` record.
+Also smart (lazy) enough to delegate certificate renewal to an automated process or service.

 ```hcl
 # route53.tf